WeaponSmith/WeaponSmith/README.md

 Determination, effort, stubborn will and never giving up.
 That defines who I am.
 I am more Jon Snow than expert, and as such, willing to learn from others and collaborate to achieve the impossible.

-My Quote -
+My Quotes -
-there's nothing artificial about hard work and effort if it was easy, what would you stand to gain? commits are efforts taken to get tings done training is a minute by minute proposition anything is possible so why not challenge yourself to do the impossible in the least unpossible way
+there's nothing artificial about hard work and effort | if it was easy, what would you stand to gain? | commits are efforts taken to get tings done | training is a minute by minute proposition | anything is possible so why not challenge yourself to do the impossible in the least unpossible way | you can lead a horse to water, but you can drown yourself trying to make it drink |

 O_o